101 Cooking For Two

 Keeping them warm for serving could be a challenge.
 Electric griddles usually have a warm setting and will work well.

-A large crock pot will work but put a bunch of wadded up aluminum foil balls in the bottom so the bottom layer does not set in drained liquid.
+A large crock pot will work with crumpled-up aluminum foil in the bottom so the bottom layer does not set in drained liquid.
 Use a low setting.

-Serving wise, keep the temperature above 140° if they are out for more than 2 hours (they will not last that long).
+For food safety, keep the temperature above 140ยฐ if they are out for more than 2 hours (they will not last that long at most parties).

 Blue ribbon divider used for visual effect